ShivuChirantana/PDQ-Handson/README.md

 **Step 6.** Download DellWarranty-CLI.exe from https://www.dell.com/support/home/en-in/drivers/DriversDetails?driverId=63F0W and install it in your system.
 It will take some time to pull the EOL details of all the  devices.<br />

-**Step 7.** Search for "Dell Command Warranty" in Command search bar and  and run "Dell Command Warranty" utility. <br />
+**Step 7.** Search for "Dell Command Warranty" in Command search bar and  and run "Dell Command Warranty" utility as Administrator. <br />
 It opens the command prompt. run the below command<br />
  \> DellWarranty-CLI.exe /I=\<Absolute Path for Dell-assets-file.csv file\> /E=\<Absolute path of output file\> <br />
  Example:<br />